philippkueng/philippkueng.github.com/_drafts/2015-04-26-deploy-a-phoenix-application-on-heroku.markdown

 comments: true
 ---

-Since I heard of [Phoenix](http://www.phoenixframework.org/) the [Elixir](http://elixir-lang.org/) framework on [The Changelog Podcast](https://changelog.com/147/), I've spent some time getting familiar with the framework.
+Since I heard of [Phoenix](http://www.phoenixframework.org/), the [Elixir](http://elixir-lang.org/) framework on [The Changelog Podcast](https://changelog.com/147/), I've spent some time getting familiar with the framework.
-However when time came to deploy the application onto Heroku there were a couple of things that weren't obvious to me initially, like how to run [brunch](http://brunch.io/) to compile the assets or how to parse the `DATABASE_URL` environment variable.
+However when time came to deploy the application onto Heroku there were a couple of things that weren't initially obvious to me, like how to run [brunch](http://brunch.io/) to compile the assets or how to parse the `DATABASE_URL` environment variable.

 ## Buildpacks